iiotntust/1131LoRa/README.md

 # What are LoRa® and LoRaWAN®?
 https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan/
 # Detail about this hans-on
-- We use Lora with arduino to simulate Fram
+- We are using LoRa and Arduino to simulate a large farm environment with one transmitter and one receiver.
+- So we have two weeks to practice this.
 # Build up environment
 - First, download arduino
 > [!CAUTION]